CovertLab/borealis/docs/developer-setup.md

 (default 60 * 60, >= idle_for_rockets) for WAITING rockets to become READY,
 that is for queued rockets that are just waiting on other upstream rockets to finish.

+The `idle_*` fields have defaults so you don't have to add them, but the defaults are designed for Compute Engine server nodes which take much longer to start and stop.